KatePaulauskas/watch-store/README.md

 ![Admin Order Editing](/media/admin-order-editing.jpeg)

-The superuser can create new products, view the list of all the exiting products, and edit and filter them:
+The superuser can create new products, view the list of all the exiting products, edit, filter and delete them:

 ![Admin Product Management](/media/admin-product-management.jpeg)